Browsers support

 Message carbons

 Message carbons functionality allows for multi-device support.
 Thus, all user messages get copied to all their devices so they could keep up with the current state of the conversation.
 For example, a User A has phone running conversations and desktop running conversations.
 User B has desktop running conversations.
-When User B sends a message to User A, the message shows on both the desktop and phone of User A.
+When User B sends a message to User A, the message shows on both the desktop and phone of User A.Message carbons are always enabled.

 Stream management

-- Stanza Acknowledgements is the ability to know if a stanza or series of stanzas has been received by one's peer.
+Stream management has two important features Stanza Acknowledgements and Stream Resumption:- Stanza Acknowledgements is the ability to know if a stanza or series of stanzas has been received by one’s peer.
 In other words, a reply is requested on every sent message.
 If the reply is received, the message is considered as delivered.

 - Stream Resumption is the ability to quickly resume a stream that has been terminated.
-So once a connection is re-established, Stream Resumption is executed.
+Once a connection is re-established, Stream Resumption is executed.
 By matching the sequence numbers assigned to each Stanza Acknowledgement a server and client can verify which messages are missing and request to resend missing messages.

 By default, stream management functionality is disabled.
 Make sure to enable it using the